|Nutrition Facts (per serving)|

 Here's a homemade tomato ketchup recipe that uses roasted tomatoes for extra depth of flavor, as well as three kinds of vinegar: red wine, cider, and balsamic.
 If you've ever reduced balsamic vinegar to make a balsamic glaze, you know how syrupy and thick it becomes.
 That's the same thing happening here, only the complex flavors of the vinegar are melding with the roasted tomatoes to produce something truly amazing and delicious in all of your recipes.

 This recipe calls for 6 pounds of fresh ripe tomatoes, so if you happen to grow tomatoes in your summer garden, this is a great way to use your tomato bounty.
 You can also use a combination of fresh and canned tomatoes.

-- 6 lbs. tomatoes (about 12 large tomatoes, but see note below)
+- 6 pounds tomatoes (about 12 large tomatoes)

 - 1/2 cup brown sugar